 Hunger and Fullness Cues and How To Use Them

-Are you on the yo-yo diet roller coaster?
-You’ve been cutting out entire food groups in attempts to be healthier?
-Experiencing a shit load of stress or digestive problems?
-All of these scenarios can make it extra hard to be in touch with those hunger and fullness cues.
+Have you been stuck on the yo-yo diet roller coaster?
+Cutting out entire food groups in an attempt to be healthier?
+Experiencing a ton of stress or digestive problems?
+All of these scenarios can make it extra hard to tune into your body’s natural hunger and fullness cues, which are essential for maintaining mental wellness and a healthy self-image.

 Cue: Stomach growls/feels empty, not thinking as clearly

-Response: Your body is trying to let you know that it is time to eat.
+Response: Your body is signaling that it’s time to eat.
 Grab a quick snack or sit down for a meal.
-If you ignore these first signals then you might get dizzy, moody, or you can even experience headaches.
+Ignoring these early signals can lead to feeling dizzy, moody, or even experiencing headaches.
+This kind of disconnection from your body’s needs may also contribute to feelings of being overwhelmed or out of control.

 Cue: Nausea, gnawing feeling in stomach, physically ill

-Response: You may not have recognized the first few hunger cues and now you are ravenous!
-Eating when you are this hungry can result in bingeing and being uncomfortably full.
+Response: You may have missed earlier hunger cues and are now ravenous!
+Eating when you’re this hungry can result in bingeing and discomfort.
+This cycle can impact your relationship with food and lead to struggles with self-esteem or eating disorders over time.

 Cue: Content, tight belly (but not uncomfortable), signs of hunger have diminished

 Response: Your hunger has been satisfied.
-You may feel a little tired or energized as your body works to digest the food you ate.
+You may feel slightly tired or energized as your body digests the food.
+Recognizing this cue helps you practice mindfulness around eating and prevents overeating.

 Cue: Uncomfortable feeling, bloated, nausea